mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 The final step is to update the GET controller action of the Manage\Index view.
 Below is the entire function, but note the added line setting the `ViewBag.StatusMessage` to "Your biography was updated." when the `ManageMessageId` enum has a value of `UpdateBiographySuccess`.

-You should also note that the index view model's biography property is set by calling the method you created eariler: `UserManager.GetBiographyAsynx(userId)`.
+You should also note that the index view model's biography property is set by calling the method you created eariler: `UserManager.GetBiographyAsync(userId)`.

 ```csharp
 //